 17 Amazing Things to do in Madeira

-View sunrise above the clouds, hike through enchanting forests, encounter endless waterfalls, swim in the island’s clearest waters, admire interesting street art, take a unique form of transport, learn about the island’s irrigation system and so much more.
-Read on for more amazing things to do in Madeira!
+View sunrise above the clouds, hike through enchanting forests, encounter endless waterfalls, swim in the island’s clearest waters, admire interesting street art, take a unique form of transport, learn about the island’s irrigation system and swim in natural pools.
+There are so many amazing things to do in Madeira Portugal, read on for more and everything you need to know for your visit.

-You’ll quickly notice just how varied the scenery is as you come into land.
-From high above you’ll see the dramatic rock formations and sheer cliffs plunging into the ocean and as you get closer you’ll fly past villages nestled into the side of the mountains.
+You’ll immediately notice just how varied the scenery is as you land.
+From high above, you’ll see the dramatic rock formations and sheer cliffs plunging into the ocean and as you get closer, you’ll fly past villages nestled into the side of lush mountains.

-We spent 10 days in Madeira, experiencing the best of what this beautiful little island has to offer and the many wonderful attractions it holds.
+We spent 10 days on our Madeira road trip experiencing the best of what this spectacular island has to offer and the many incredible attractions it’s home to.

-In this guide, we’re going to cover 17 amazing things to do in Madeira followed by everything you need to know before you visit; including the best time to go, how long you need, how expensive it is and much more.
+In this guide, we’ll share with you 17 amazing things to do in Madeira followed by everything you need to know including how long to spend, how expensive it is, the best time to visit Madeira and much more.

-No time to read this post on the best things to do in Madeira now?
+No time to read this post on amazing things to do in Madeira now?
 No worries, save it for later!

 Amazing Things to do in Madeira